top of page

 The interactive game is now part of the applications of the Deep Space 8k of Ars Electronica Center Linz.

-Players are able to cooperatively mix colors on a dark or bright canvas on the floor.
-Every colorshade is linked to a specific sound.
+Players interact cooperatively on a bright or dark floor-projected canvas, mixing colours and triggering sounds.
+Every colorshade is linked to a specific note.

-The game offers an exploration of the additive color system, combined with a multisensory experience inspired by the perceptual world of synesthetes.
+The game playfully introduces the additive color mixing system, while offering a multisensory experience inspired by the perceptual world of synesthetes.

 INTERACTION

-Each player is assigned one of seven base colors.
+Each player starts with one of eight base colors.

 Technology